idaholab/TMAP8/doc/content/verification_and_validation/ver-1kc-2.md

 # ver-1kc-2

-# Sieverts’ Law Boundaries with No Volumetric Source
+# Sieverts’ Law Boundaries with Chemical Reactions and No Volumetric Source

 ## General Case Description